tanvach/clocksync/README.md

      - Classic ESP32 input-only: `GPIO34..GPIO39` (don’t use for `PIN_RADIO`).
      - Boot/strap-sensitive: `GPIO0`, `GPIO2`, `GPIO12`, `GPIO15`.
    - Optional buzzer: set `#define PIN_BUZZ` to a valid GPIO or `-1` to disable (default off).
+   - Optional button: connect a button between `PIN_BUTTON` (default 39) and GND to toggle TX.
+If you are not using M5Atom library, you may need to implement the button read logic in `loop()`.
 3) Wiring
    - Connect a small loop antenna from `PIN_RADIO` to GND via ~330 Ω resistor (very low-power magnetic coupling).
 Observe local RF regulations.
 4) Build/Flash